 Disney's Palm Course, golfing paradise for amateurs and pros these resorts can be a good option for families.
 Golf is a major attraction in Central Florida, and many resorts offer championship-level courses and instructors for private lessons.
 Themed resorts, designed around a particular era or activity such as sports or the films of the 1950s, are very popular.
 Also designed to entertain are the traditional hotels, such as the Sheraton Safari with its African motif, the Red Horse Inn, decked out in Southwestern style, and the Doubletree Castle, with its towering spires and the Renaissance era music.
 Only lacking the manicured acreage of the resorts, the grand hotels of Orlando are impressive in all other aspects.
-The Peabody Hotel, for instance, offers a fullyequipped athletic club with an Olympic-sized pool, tennis courts, and two excellent gourmet restaurants.
+The Peabody Hotel, for instance, offers a fully-equipped athletic club with an Olympic-sized pool, tennis courts, and two excellent gourmet restaurants.
 THE THEME PARK EXPERIENCE When the Disney theme parks set up resorts right on their properties, it opened a whole new world of vacation possibilities (see p133 & pp134-5).
 With several hotels literally within walking distance of a theme park or the Disney shopping area, the goal is to keep the attractions always in sight of

 The brilliant exterior of the Hard Rock Hotel, Universal Studios the entertainment-hungry visitor.
 Special package plans often include entry to the parks and transportation.
-Several shuttles and watertaxies connecting the parks and hotels are exclusively available for hotel guests.
-In case parents equate theme parks with kid stuff, Disney property is also home to five 18-hole, PGA championship courses and training camps for the Atlanta Braves, the Orlando Rays, and the Tampa Bay Buccaneers ballteams Recreational activities - such as surfing at the famous Typhoon Lagoon water park, golf, tennis, swimming, para-sailing, and horseback riding - are all included and within easy reach of the hotels.
-Universal Orlando is oriented more toward older children and adults than Disney.
-This is reflected in the main attractions of the two theme parks, and the "themes" of the three hotels on Universal property (see b133 & b135).
+Several shuttles and water-taxies connecting the parks and hotels are exclusively available for hotel guests.
+In case parents equate theme parks with kid stuff.
+Disney property is also home to five 18-hole, PGA championship courses and training camps for the Atlanta Braves, the Orlando Rays, and the Tampa Bay Buccaneers ballteams Recreational activities - such as surfing at the famous Typhoon Lagoon water park, golf, tennis, swimming, para-sailing, and horseback riding - are all included and within easy reach of the hotels Universal Orlando is oriented more toward older children and adults than Disney This is reflected in the main attractions of the two theme parks, and the "themes" of the three hotels on Universal property (see p133 & p135).
 The Jurassic Park rides.
 The Amazing Adventures of Spider-Man Back to the Future The Ride and Terminator 2: 3D are not for the Mickey Mouseaged crowd.
-The lure of the Hard Rock Hotel, Portofino Bay, and the Royal Pacific Resort is also definitely adult oriented.
-The absence of any sports or recreational facilities here is more than made up by the shopping and dining options at Universal CityWalk.
-Placed between the two parks. it can make for an entertaining and exciting destination.
+The lure of the Hard Rock Hotel Portofino Bay, and the Loews Royal Pacific Resort is also mainly adult oriented.
+However, the hotels do offer family-friendly restaurants, kids' programs, games, toys, and kid-themed rooms.
+Universal CityWalk, placed between the two parks. makes for an entertaining and exciting destination.
 SPA HOTELS Disney is the trendsetter of all things spa in Orlando, and hosts three world-class retreats on its property - the Saratoga Springs Resort & Spa, the Grand Floridian Resort & Spa with 900 rooms on an expansive 40-acre (16-ha) spread, and the 9,000-sq-ft (836-sq-m) Buena Vista Palace Resort & Spa (see p139).
 Although all these are highly expensive stays compared to traditional hotels, the amenities provided here are difficult to